 For other climbers like roses or climbing hydrangeas and some forms of jasmine, it’s important to regularly prune your climbing shrubs and tie them in with twine.

-Check out our growing guides for more details on the plants mentioned above:
+Check out our growing guides for plants perfect for garden trellis.

 DIY Garden Trellis Ideas in Australia